kubevirt/kubevirt.github.io/_posts/2019-10-16-KubeVirt_k8s_crio_from_scratch_installing_kubernetes.md

 kube-system   kube-scheduler-k8s-test            1/1     Running   0          20h
 ```

-To load the multus configuration the `multus-cni` repository has to be cloned, and also the `kube-1.16-change` branch has to be used:
+To load the multus configuration, the `multus-cni` repository has to be cloned, and also the `kube-1.16-change` branch has to be used:
 ```
 k8s-test.local# git clone https://github.com/intel/multus-cni /root/src/github.com/multus-cni